Sectani/Jenkins-Tutorial-Repo/simple-maven-project/README.md

 # Simple Maven Project
-Just a simple Spring Boot application to familiar with Jenkins and Github
+Just a simple Spring Boot application to get familiar with Jenkins and Github